5 Principles for Designing a Successful Governance Model for OT Cyber Security

 We often hear debates about IT vs. OT.
 Should the CISO, Head of Operations, or CIO be in charge?
 Who should control the security decisions on the OT assets within a plant or SCADA environment?
 If the CISO is accountable, should not he or she have the authority to make decisions?
 If he or she has authority and accountability, should not the budget and resources be aligned with those as well?

 First, there is no one-size-fits-all answer.
 The right governance structure depends on the culture and existing model of the rest of the organization.
 Second, there is no single point of authority and accountability for all the above decisions.
 The right governance involves coordination and shared decision-rights across IT, security/risk management, operations, and finance.
 Although it would be nice to have a standard construct where accountability and authority are vested in one person or organizational function, this is almost impossible given the realities of managing operations assets and processes.
+Third, most companies stumble when it comes to gaining leadership alignment on practical remediation strategies to manage risk.

 Achieving the right governance model requires clear alignment of the C-suite as to the real risks to operations, the risk appetite of the senior team and board of directors, rough estimates of cost to achieve different levels of security maturity, and how the senior team will make decisions on key trade-offs in these areas.